 Canine Distemper Virus

 Canine distemper virus (CDV) causes a highly contagious disease that can be fatal.
-Although infection is largely preventable through vaccination, CDV outbreaks remain one of the most fatal, resource-intensive, and challenging infectious diseases to manage in shelters.
+Although infection is largely preventable through vaccination, CDV outbreaks remain one of the most fatal, resource-intensive and challenging infectious diseases to manage in shelters.

 More severe signs and clinical progression may also be seen, particularly in puppies.
-As CDV infection progresses, it can result in a wide variety of clinical signs and levels of severity, including respiratory, gastrointestinal and neurologic signs in infected dogs.
+As CDV infection progresses, it can result in a wide variety of clinical signs and levels of severity, including respiratory, gastrointestinal, and neurologic signs in infected dogs.

-Clinical signs include:
+Clinical signs can include:

 - Upper respiratory signs (eye or nose discharge, coughing, sneezing)